ToniWonKanobi/theoveranalyzed.net/posts/2015/2/23/porsche-will-put-navigation-into-your-classic-911-if-you-really-want-it.md

 @@ Description=Owning a classic 911 is the pipe dream of many a car lover.
 However, how many of them would even consider throwing a Jensen single-DIN deck in there?
 Not likely as many.
 @@ Tags=Porsche, cars, audio, 911, 964, 993, culture

-Someday -- though that someday is definitely not today -- I hope to have a [964][wikipedia].
+Someday---though that someday is definitely not today---I hope to have a [964][wikipedia].

 As I've written [many times before][theoveranalyzed], I love early 90's cars like the last 'true' air-cooled classic 911.